runderwo/kv9300_connect/README.md

-Unfortunately, Java 1.8 security controls no longer allow non-signed applets to run by default, necessitating various manual workarounds in the JVM configuration to run the KVM switch client app.
+Unfortunately, Java 1.8 security controls no longer allow non-signed applets to run by default, necessitating various manual workarounds in the JVM configuration to run the Java VNC client app.

 Further compounding the misery, Google has removed NPAPI plugin support from the popular Chrome browser in favor of the more modern PPAPI plugin interface,